tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 {:br }

 Items in "named_group_list" are ordered according to the sender's preferences (most preferred choice first).
+The "named_group_list" MUST NOT contain any duplicate entries.

 As of TLS 1.3, servers are permitted to send the "supported_groups" extension to the client.
 Clients MUST NOT act upon any information